openintents/members/README.md

 ### Security & Privacy

 In the proof of concept, membership cards are stored unencrypted and the location can be guessed by third-parties.
-This is to simplify demonstration of the flow of data.
+This is to simplify demonstration of the data flow.
 In the next steps memberships card will be encrypted and the location will be randomized.

 ### Blockstack Legends

-In the next steps for the club, the received funds should be re-distributed to app developers for proposed work.
+In the next phase for the club, the received funds should be re-distributed to app developers for proposed work.
 The work proposal are presented to the members of Blockstack Legends and voted on using their membership cards.

 ## Use of Blockstack technology